Nulfy/Plethora/README.md

-# athora-map-maker
+# Plethora
-A program which allows users to create maps with scenes and objects for the game Athora.
+A program which lets anyone create a plethora of maps with scenes and objects for the game Athora.